Design Tips

 3. Pick Your Stencils + Cut Them Out

-Once your pumpkin is cleaned out, start cutting out your favorite stencils with a pair of scissors.
-If you are carving your pumpkin, take the stencil cut out and place loops of tape on its backside so that you can stick the stencil directly on the pumpkin.
+Once your pumpkin is all set, start cutting out your favorite stencils with a pair of scissors.
+If you are carving your pumpkin, take the green stencil cut out and place loops of tape on its backside so that you can stick the stencil directly on the pumpkin.

 4. Start Carving Your Shapes